A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Benchmark

 \section{Benchmark}

 To carry out an extensive benchmark, we employ different models and strategies based on deep learning that achieved promising results in the ImageNet dataset/contest~\cite{deng2009imagenet} and were applied in recent works of ocular recognition~\cite{zanlorensi2018impact, silva2018multimodal, Luz2018, wang2019cross, zanlorensi2020deep}.
 These methods differ from each other in network architecture, loss function, and training strategies.
-We employed the following \gls{cnn} models: Multi-class classification, Multi-task learning, Siamese networks, and Pairwise filters networks.
+We employed the following \gls*{cnn} models: Multi-class classification, Multi-task learning, Siamese networks, and Pairwise filters networks.
+Please note that we did not evaluate detection in this paper.
+We employ the images already cropped and resized (to normalize distance and rotation) to evaluate the recognition methods.
 In the following subsections, we describe and detail each one of~them.

-\subsection{Multi-class Classification}
+\subsection{Multi-Class Classification}

 Multi-class classification is the task of classifying instances into three or more classes, where each sample must have a single unique class/label.
 Several techniques~\cite{platt1999dags, hastie2000adaboost, huang2012extreme} have been proposed combining multiple binary classifiers to solve multi-class classification problems.
-Deep learning-based approaches usually address this problem through \gls{cnn} models with softmax cross-entropy loss.
-Therefore, we start by evaluating several \gls{cnn} architectures that achieved expressive results in the ImageNet dataset/contest~\cite{deng2009imagenet}.
+Deep learning-based approaches usually address this problem through \gls*{cnn} models with softmax cross-entropy loss.
+Therefore, we start by evaluating several \gls*{cnn} architectures that achieved expressive results in the ImageNet dataset/contest~\cite{deng2009imagenet}.
 In summary, the architecture of these models has several convolutional, pooling, activation, and fully-connected layers, as shown in~Fig.~\ref{fig:multiclass}.

 In the training stage, a batch of images and their labels feed these models.
 The model extracts the image features through convolutional, pooling, and fully connected (dense) layers.
 The last layer is composed of a fully connected layer using the softmax cross-entropy as a loss function.
-Below we describe the main characteristics of each model.
+In this work, following previous approaches~\cite{Proenca2010, zhang2016exploring, labati2021social}, we considered each eye of each subject as a unique class, i.e., the left and right eyes belong to different classes.
+In this way, as expected, a person's identity can only be verified by the same eye side, i.e., the left and right eyes of the same person can not be matched.
+Below we describe the main characteristics of each~model.